4.50 from 8 votes

 Instructions

-• Add mix-ins: Add walnuts or other mix-ins.
+• Add walnuts or other mix-ins.

-• Bake: Bake 50-60 minutes until toothpick comes out clean.
+• Bake 50-60 minutes until toothpick comes out clean.
 Watch loaf around the 40 minute mark and if the top starts to brown, cover it with foil.

-• Serve: Remove from oven and let cool in the loaf pan for 10 minutes before cutting and serving.
+• Remove from oven and let cool in the loaf pan for 10 minutes before cutting and serving.

 Video